swarupv1/jinja2-deep-dive-day2/workshops/jinja2-deep-dive-day2/lab_guides/lab06_jinja_filters.md

 You should use the `join` filter with `, ` argument to concatenate server names in a batch.

 To center `---------------` you should use `center` filter with `40` as an argument.

-You should then apply the `batch` filter to the result, with `2` as the argument, to create batches of server names, each with 2 items.

-To display resulting batches you should use the `for` loop.

 ```
 {% for server_type, servers in servers | groupby(attribute='type') %}